 The L90 current differential relay is designed to function in a Peer to Peer or Master-Master architecture.
 In the Peer to Peer architecture, all relays in the system are identical and perform identical functions in the current differential scheme.
 In order for every relay on the line to be a Peer, each relay must be able to communicate with all of the other relays.
-If there is a failure in communications among the relays, the relays will revert to a Master-Slave architecture, with the Master as the relay that has current phasors from all terminals.
-The use of two different operational modes is intended to increase the dependability of the current differential scheme by reducing reliance on the communications.
+If there is a failure in communications among the relays, the relays will revert to a Master-Slave architecture on a 3-terminal system, with the Master as the relay that has current phasors from all terminals.
+Using two different operational modes increases the dependability of the current differential scheme on a 3-terminal system by reducing reliance on communications.